CEME 1001 - Introduction to Environmental Engineering

 General Course Information

-Course Code CEME 1001 Course Introduction to Environmental Engineering Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This subject provides an overview to different aspects of Environmental Engineering.
-Students will perform an Environmental Impact Assessment for a large infrastructure project (e.g. mine site, new hospital), covering a wide range of processes (soil, air, water , hydrological cycle, nutrient cycles) and resulting in an environmental impact statement report.
-The interconnectedness of the environmental system is emphasized, including links to human interactions , including concepts of sustainability, resilience, pollution (noise, air, water), legislative and regulatory requirements, impact assessment and management options.
+Course Code CEME 1001 Course Introduction to Environmental Engineering Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This subject provides an introductory overview to different aspects of Environmental Engineering.
+The interconnectedness of the environmental system is emphasized, including concepts of sustainability, resilience, pollution (air, water, noise and solid waste), community engagement, and legislative and regulatory requirements.
+Students will be required to document the causes and impacts of a historical environmental disaster, engage in a community debate on a controversial development proposal, and write an environmental impact statement for a large infrastructure project (e.g. mine site, new hospital).

 Course Coordinator: Professor Seth Westra